-In some circumstances, getting divorced can be relatively easy, particularly if the spouses don't have many assets and don't have children.
-But divorce always involves lots of rules and paperwork, and often much emotion and negotiation.
+In some circumstances, getting divorced can be relatively easy, particularly if you and your spouse don't have children and don't own many assets together.
+But divorce always involves lots of rules and paperwork—and often much emotion and negotiation.

-In a no-fault divorce is the only option.)
-In a no-fault divorce, neither spouse has to prove that the actions of the other caused the end of the marriage.
-Rather, only one spouse must claim that the marriage is over and there's no chance of reconciliation.
+In a no-fault divorce, neither spouse has to claim or prove that the actions of the other caused the end of the marriage.
+Instead, the spouse who files for divorce simply declares that the marriage is over and there's no reasonable chance of reconciliation.
 In many states, the reason given for a no-fault marriage is that the couple has "irreconcilable differences" or that there's been an "irretrievable breakdown of the marriage."

 Most couples choose to pursue a no-fault divorce.
 No-fault divorces are less complicated and less contentious than fault-based divorces: Because you don't have to prove your spouse did something wrong, there's typically less anxiety and tension during the divorce process.
 Not having to accuse your spouse of wrongdoing is especially helpful when you have children who might be affected by the proceedings.
 Also, when you don't have to fight about fault, the divorce might move more quickly.
-And, less arguing almost always means lower legal fees.
+And less arguing almost always means lower legal fees.

 If you file for a fault-based divorce, you must prove that your spouse did something that caused the marriage to end.
-Grounds for fault-based divorce often include adultery, extreme cruelty (physical or mental), and desertion.
+Grounds for fault-based divorce typically include adultery, extreme cruelty (physical or mental), and desertion.

 If you think you might file a fault-based divorce (or if your spouse has filed one already), consider consulting with an attorney—pursuing a fault-based divorce can be a lot more complicated (and more difficult to win) than a no-fault divorce.

 Most states follow the principle of equitable distribution.
 This means that the court will divide the marital property between you and your spouse based on the facts of your case.
 Whatever the judge feels is fair in your particular set of circumstances will determine how the judge distributes the property.
 Equitable distribution doesn't guarantee that each spouse will get an equal amount.